Becoming a millionaire entrepreneur is possible, and many people have shown us how they managed to quickly build empires.

 Her key to success was that Sheri simply was able to carve out a niche, leveraged her creativity, was able to quickly scale her company based on early success, and worked hard to make sure her company succeeded.

 Mark Zuckerberg is perhaps the most popular self-made millionaire of recent times.
 He is the founder and CEO of Facebook.
-Mark is one of the youngest billionaires in the world - in 2012, his personal wealth was estimated at $9.4 billion.
+Mark is one of the youngest billionaires in the world – his personal wealth is currently estimated at $72.8 billion.

-Initially, Facebook started as a social network designed for Harvard University students only - now, it is the largest social networking platform in the world, with over 800 million active users worldwide.
+Initially, Facebook started as a social network designed for Harvard University students only – now, it is the largest social networking platform in the world, with over 2.19 billion monthly active users worldwide.

 The idea of creating this website came from a desire to connect with others – he did not create the website for money, but rather, because he wanted to create an open information flow for people.
 He was subsequently able to properly scale the business, raise funding, and modify his business model to bring in revenues and profits.